livingdocsIO/documentation/content/guides/documents/document-design/document-design-intro/index.md

 ### What is a document design?

 A Livingdocs design is a set of HTML components (templates) and configurations how they can be used and edited inside of the Livigndocs editor.
 It also lists the CSS and/or Javascript dependencies that need to be loaded to render documents correctly, both in the editor and when rendering it on the server side.

-**Note**:<br>
-The [boilerplate server](https://github.com/livingdocsIO/livingdocs-server-boilerplate) has an embedded design.
-The entry point for your project config is in "setup/seeding.js".
-This file requires a complete [project config]({{< ref "/reference/project-config" >}}) that also contains the two relevant design configs `design_settings.js` and the `components` folder.
+A document design is defined in the [project config]({{< ref "/reference/project-config" >}}) in both `design_settings.js` and `components`.

 _Good to know:_ you might come across the notion of a "reference design".
 Reference designs are basically the same as embedded designs, but live externally, e.g. on an S3 bucket and are referenced in a project.
 The downside of reference designs is that they can not be customized in the context of a single project.